 An investment that works

 Only the top students are admitted to the program.
 Each one has achieved a cumulative grade point average of at least 7 out of 10 (a B+ average).
-Students begin their first work term after one complete year of study giving them a strong academic background to help them succeed on the job.
+Students begin their first work term after one complete year of study, giving them a strong academic foundation to help them succeed on the job.
 You may choose French-speaking, English-speaking or bilingual students.
 The sequence of work and study terms is shown below.

 Skills that are in demand

 When they embark on their first CO-OP work term, students in the Master’s in Communications program at the University of Ottawa will have taken courses in one or more of the following areas:

 - Media studies